 It doesn't pay to build on the cheap – but it does pay to invest intelligently.

-Applying a new coating of facade paints is expensive and time-consuming.
-The right craftsmen need to be found, scaffolding has to be set up, the garden gets damaged.
+Applying a new facade paint can be expensive and time-consuming.
+The right craftsmen need to be found, scaffolding has to be erected, the surroundings can become damaged.
 Let alone all the dirt caused in the process and the way the tarpaulin obscures the windows.
-And it naturally also costs a lot of money to apply a new coating to the façade.
+And naturally it also costs a lot of money to apply a new coating to the facade.

-This is where mineral pays off: a coating with KEIM facade paints lasts for decades and is thus more economically efficient in the long run than a conventional coating.
+This is where mineral pays off: a coating with KEIM facade paints lasts for decades and is therefore more economically efficient in the long run than a conventional coating.
 Particularly in the building sector, the bottom line often shows quality to be the better, less expensive solution.
 Silicate paints preserve the functionality and appearance of facades in the long term so that they are more cost-efficient than they might seem.
 What counts are the "inner values" of a paint, in other words, the composition of binder, pigments, fillers and additives.
 KEIM paints have a mineral basis.
 Potassium silicate as the binder forms a chemical bond with substrates such as stone, render and concrete.
-The result is extremely durable and far more resistant than the purely superficial adhesion of conventional emulsion paints.
+The resulting coating is extremely durable and far more resistant than the purely superficial adhesion of conventional emulsion paints.

 Those who think economically have their eyes on the future.
 Only time will tell what something really costs.
 The longer the intended period of use, the more important this aspect becomes.

 The time span for a building is not measured in years but in decades or even generations, so that economic efficiency increases with the durability of the investment.
-It's a simple calculation that also includes the facade paint: longer renovation cycles make fewer demands on maintenance provisions and also relieve the pressure on the nerves of those involved.
+It is a simple calculation that also includes the facade paint: longer renovation cycles make fewer demands on maintenance provisions and also relieve the pressure on the nerves of those involved.